mrsonne/hubit/README.md

 # cqen

-´´cqen´´ is a calculation query engine
+´´´cqen´'´ is a calculation query engine